VVNoodle/Twitch-Status/README.md

 # Twitch-Status
-Checks the status of some Twitch Streamers
+Checks the status of some Twitch Streamers.
+In the future, I will add features where users can search for streamers themselves.